rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 1. **QR Code** - This is the user flow on a web browser (on a computer or a tablet).
 User is shown a QR code and asked to scan using any QRIS compatible app, such as Gojek app.
 2. **Deeplink** - This is the user flow on a SmartPhone/mobile device.
 User gets redirected to the Gojek apps to finish payment.

-?> Please make sure to create your [Midtrans account](/en/midtrans-account/overview.md), before proceeding with this section.
+?>***Note:*** Please make sure to create your [Midtrans account](/en/midtrans-account/overview.md), before proceeding with this section.

 <details>
 <summary><b>Sequence Diagram</b></summary>
 <article>
-The overall GoPay end-to-end payment process can be illustrated in following sequence diagram:
+The overall GoPay end-to-end payment process can be illustrated in following sequence diagram.